QuentinRa/blog.quentinra.dev/info/css/selector/tag.md

 **Filter selector by attribute value**

 You can filter selected tags by the value of an attribute.
-For instance if you want to style all input, but only if they are input of ``type="text"`` then you would use
+For instance, if you want to style all input, but only if they are the input of ``type="text"`` then you would use

 ```css